 After 4 years of research in the field, in 2010, he published the book “Environments, flora and fauna of the Murgia of the southeast.
 Nature trips between Bari and Taranto” published by Adda Editore, Bari.

-He published several papers in international scientific journals, including some articles which received international scientific interest on the autocatalytic nature of biodiversity, on the ecological niche theory, on animal self-awareness, on the fractal dimension of the latitudinal gradient of biodiversity, on the endosymbiotic origin and the autocatalytic nature of biodiversity, and on the global patterns of human development and environmental protection.
+He published several papers in international scientific journals, including some articles that received international scientific interest on climate change biology, the autocatalytic nature of biodiversity, the ecological niche theory, on animal self-awareness, the fractal dimension of the latitudinal gradient of biodiversity, the endosymbiotic origin of biodiversity, and the global patterns of human development and environmental protection.

 To conduct his research studies he travels widely in tropical areas and in particular in the countries of sub-Saharan Africa, where he spends months studying ecology, biodiversity and the impact of human activity on ecosystems.
 These travels, the encounters with indigenous people and the life in the wild, inspired him to write the novel-essay “The Parado x of Civilization” published by Adda Editore in 2013 and already in its second edition.